calleboketoft/todo-client/README.md

       </button>
 ```

-Keeping `todo-item.component.ts` dumb is important so we're going to let the parent (`app.component.ts`) handle the request this time as well.
+Keeping `todo-item.component.ts` dumb is important so we're going to let the parent (`AppComponent`) handle the request this time as well.
 Add to `src/app/todo-item/todo-item.component.ts`:
 ```javascript
 ...